A toxic dance: Empaths and Narcissists in love

 We get so used to the rhythm of our lives—those familiar faces, routines, or abilities—that when they’re suddenly gone, it’s like our hearts can’t catch up.
 It’s hard to wrap your head around the fact that what you cherished isn’t there anymore.
 For some, it’s a quiet ache.
 For others, it feels like a gaping hole in your chest, so deep you’re scared it’ll swallow you whole if you let yourself feel it.
 And sometimes, it’s even messier—maybe you’re angry or relieved, and that tangles up with the sadness in ways that make no sense.

-But here’s the thing: your heart’s a muscle, and yeah, it can watermark can tear so it can heal stronger.
+But here’s the thing: your heart’s a muscle, and yeah, it can watermark and tear so it can heal stronger.
 Riding those waves of grief isn’t easy—it’s okay to take it slow, to let yourself feel a little at a time.
 Be kind to yourself; this stuff is tough.
 With time, the hurt softens, and you’ll find your footing again, maybe a little changed, but still you.

 Joining us in May: Alissa Krueger